top of page

 The Marine Litter Strategy – 10 key findings

-Ocean plastic is everywhere and an urgent response is needed from the government and the marine industries.
-Marine Scotland is updating its Marine Strategy which was last published in 2014 and is out for consultation.
+Ocean plastic is everywhere, and an urgent response is needed from the government and the marine industries.
+Marine Scotland is updating its Marine Strategy, which was last published in 2014 and is out for consultation.

 Some key findings to help reduce ocean plastic around Scotland and the UK.

 1. Scotland is one of the most polluted coasts in the world.
-According to @PlasticBays report, research and data NW Scotland is one of the most polluted coasts in Europe (probably in the world).
+According to @PlasticBays report, research, and data NW Scotland is one of the most polluted coasts in Europe (probably in the world).

 4. Implement producer responsibility across the UK.
-Scotland and the entire UK needs to align with the EU and implement the ‘Extended Producer Responsibility’ on Fishing Gear, making manufacturers pay for collection and recycling.
+Scotland and the entire UK need to align with the EU and implement the ‘Extended Producer Responsibility’ on Fishing Gear, making manufacturers pay for collection and recycling.

 7. We need the development of an international plastic pellet certification scheme.